wiggle-bin/wiggle-bin/Build-Electronics.md

 ### Making the Wemos a WebThing

+Download files from [Code/WiggleBinWebThings](Code/WiggleBinWebThings).
 Change the name from `NetworkSettingsSample.h` to `NetworkSettings.h` and fill in your Wifi SSID and password.

-Upload the code from [Code/WiggleBinWebThings](Code/WiggleBinWebThings) to the Wemos.
+Upload the `WiggleBinWebThings.ino` code to Wemos via Arduino IDE.

 Check out the Arduino Serial Monitor.
 You should see a message like this.